Marc2049/Marc2049/README.md

 ## Hi there 👋

-Currentlu working on smart buildings technologies
+Currently working on smart buildings technologies

 <!--
 **Marc2049/Marc2049** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.